Tarkio River: History

+Some of the earliest settlements along the river date to the early 1840s in Clark Township of Atchison County, Missouri.
+And the purported price of land on the eastern side of the Tarkio River was 15 cents an acre.

 Geography

 Tarkio River is a left tributary of the Missouri River and joins it about 140 miles upstream from Kaw Point in Kansas City, and 507 miles before its mouth in the Mississippi River.
 The river basin which drains approximately 508 mi2 and is between the Nishnabotna River to the west and the Nodaway River to the east.

 Course

 The river starts as an arroyo in Cass County, Iowa southeast of Griswold, Iowa and becomes a full stream just south of the county line in Montgomery County, Iowa north of Stanton, Iowa and heads south through Montgomery County into Page County, Iowa passing Coin, Iowa.
 It enters Missouri in Atchison County, Missouri at Blanchard, Iowa.
 It passes Tarkio, Missouri and Fairfax, Missouri (which is the main gage for river reporting).
 It enters Holt County near Corning, Missouri and enters the Missouri River at river mile (RM) 507 or river kilometer (RK) 816.
 The river has a mean annual discharge of 244 cubic feet per second at Fairfax.